htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   ``output`` or ``error`` files, or a remapped output file) to instead succeed.
   :jira:`1325`

+- File-transfer plug-ins may no longer take as long as they like to finish.
+  After :macro:`MAX_FILE_TRANSFER_PLUGIN_LIFETIME` seconds, the starter will terminate the transfer and report a time-out failure (with ``ETIME``, 62, as the hold reason subcode).
+  :jira:`1404`

 New Features:

 - *condor_q* default behavior of displaying the cumulative run time has changed